Rodney Scott (baseball)

 Rodney Darrell Scott (born October 16, 1953), nicknamed "Cool Breeze", is an American former infielder in Major League Baseball.
 Primarily used as a second baseman and shortstop, Scott also played third base, designated hitter and outfield during his eight-year career.

-In 1980, Scott led the National League with 13 triples, and was third in the National League with 63 stoles bases.
+In 1980, Scott led the National League with 13 triples, and was third in the National League with 63 stolen bases.
 He had 205 career stolen bases.

 Scott was involved in five trades during his career.

 Scott finished his career with the Expos, although he never played any games for them after they signed him as a free agent for the 1983 season.